Our lecturers are respected, practising celebrants, with many years of combined experience.

 Diploma in Celebrant Studies; MPhil (1st Class Hons); BA (Soc Sci); NZCS (Chemistry); CANZ Life Member & Past President; VCANZ

-In 2011, having served the Celebrants’ Association of NZ Inc in a number of capacities, Kathrine was elected National President.
+She contributed to the Celebrants’ Association of NZ Inc as a Branch Committee member, Conference Co-Convener, OPD Consultant, and, in 2011, was elected National President.
 She led the organisation on a path of regeneration, helping it strengthen and unify celebrants.
-After completing her term, she joined The Celebrant School as a lecturer, and in 2016, she succeeded Mary as Director.
+Next, she returned to The Celebrant School as a lecturer, and in 2016, she accepted the mantle of Director from Mary.
 She brings to the role her diverse career experiences – spanning scientific research, industry training, organisation development consulting, education management, and celebrancy – as well as a passionate commitment to the value that ceremony and ritual can add to contemporary society.

 Winnie Duggan